mkdocstrings/griffe/docs/guide/users/navigating.md

         ...
     ```

-2. when visiting (static analysis), subclasses using the same name as one of their parent class will prevent Griffe from computing the MRO and therefore the inherited members.
+2. when visiting (static analysis), subclasses using the same name as one of their parent classes will prevent Griffe from computing the MRO and therefore the inherited members.
 To circumvent that, give a different name to your subclass:

     ```python
     from package import SomeClass